Chart Color Schemes

 The level of residential development activity in Ashfield - North is very low in comparison to the average area assessed nationally by AreaSearch

-Ashfield - North averaged approximately four new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 20 homes approved.
-In FY26, two dwellings have been approved so far.
-The population has declined in recent years, suggesting that new supply has kept pace with demand, providing good options for buyers.
+Ashfield - North has averaged approximately four new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, 20 homes were approved, with an additional two approved so far in FY26.
+The population has been declining recently, suggesting that new supply has likely kept pace with demand, providing good options for buyers.

-The average construction cost value for new homes is $487,000, aligning with regional patterns.
-In the current financial year, $26.6 million worth of commercial development approvals have been recorded, indicating balanced commercial development activity in the area compared to Greater Sydney.
-However, Ashfield - North shows significantly reduced construction activity, 93.0% below the regional average per person, which typically reinforces demand and pricing for existing homes.
-This trend is also below national averages, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises an equal split between detached houses (50.0%) and townhouses or apartments (50.0%), promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
-Notably, developers are constructing a higher proportion of detached housing than the existing pattern implies (16.0% at Census), indicating strong demand for family homes despite densification trends.
+The average construction cost of new homes is $429,000, which is moderately above regional levels, indicating a focus on quality construction.
+In the current financial year, $26.6 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
+Compared to Greater Sydney, Ashfield - North shows significantly reduced construction, with 93.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing homes, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 50.0% detached houses and 50.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+Notably, developers are constructing more detached housing than the existing pattern implies (16.0% at Census), reflecting persistent strong demand for family homes amid densification trends.

 Ashfield - North reflects a highly mature market with around 3908 people per dwelling approval.
-By 2041, the area is projected to grow by 1,072 residents.
-If current development rates continue, housing supply may not keep up with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+According to the latest AreaSearch quarterly estimate, the area is expected to grow by 1,072 residents through to 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development